Hi. I’m Jenni. I’m an oceanographer, science communicator, and science and sustainability consultant.

 My career has given me great opportunities to gain experience not only in the world of scientific research, but also in science outreach and communication, teaching, consulting, impact investing, and philanthropy.

-During my PhD and beyond, I also became one of the most preeminent scholars in the nascent field of microplastic pollution.
+During my PhD and beyond, I also became one of the most preeminent scholars in the (then nascent) field of microplastic pollution.
 I not only developed lab and field research experience, but I have also given hundreds of talks, lectures, and interviews on the emerging dangers of microplastics and the importance of limiting plastic in our own lives.

 Photo by Leighton Rolley.
 Top photo by Jordann Tomasek.